cactoes/league_client_interface/README.md

 # League client interface
 An easy way to interact with the league client.
-This "library" is basically a middle layer between your app and the league client
+This module is basically a middle layer between your app and the league client

 # Documentation
 ## Dependencies